That Time Elton John Duck-Walked Through Central Park

 After spending most of the concert in a loud military-style suit covered in piano keys and abstract designs, John slipped backstage after the first encore for the big transformation, which turned into the "longest costume change in history," as he told talk show host Tom Snyder a few days later.
 It was his longtime personal assistant and right-hand-man Bob Halley who faced the unenviable task of stuffing the Rocket Man into the feathers and short pants.

-"I put my legs in the armholes and arms in the leg holes, and I'm saying to Bob,'They're going to go,'" John would later recall.
+"I put my legs in the armholes and arms in the leg holes, and I'm saying to Bob, 'They're going to go,'" John recalled.
 Instead, the hundreds of thousands of fans stuck around to watch John emerge in what has become perhaps the most legendary stage getup of his career – and given his track record for crazy costumes, that's really saying something.

 Watch Elton John Perform 'Your Song' in a Duck Suit